rjungemann/elaios/README.md

 git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## TODO

+* Finish filling in examples in the README.
+* More strenuously test threading in specs.
+* Fiber examples.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at